 The room erupted in laughter at the response.
 Camilla helped her mother-in-law slice through the remaining portion of cake, after which she said, “That looks very good.”
 She later agreed to use a knife to cut additional pieces.

 The lunch, aptly titled The Big Lunch, started in 2009 as a way to encourage volunteers to spend time together.
 Camilla is a patron of the event.

 Celebrations befitting a Queen

 Queen Elizabeth II celebrated her 95th birthday at Windsor Castle on June 12.
-While her birthday is April 21, it is custom to mark the occasion on the second Saturday of June.
+While her birthday was April 21, it is customary to mark the occasion on the second Saturday of June.

 With pandemic restrictions still in place, the parade was scaled down.
 Typically held in central London amidst a large crowd, it was moved to Windsor Castle, where spectators were encouraged to stay away.
 It was attended by the Queen and her cousin, the Duke of Kent, who was present as the Colonel of the Scots Guard.

 There was a smaller version of the Trooping the Colour ceremony, featuring the F Company Scots Guard trooping the color of the 2nd Battalion Scots Guard.
 The maneuvers were followed by mounted regiments, gun salutes, and a display from the Red Arrows.